jweisbaum/weather-and-gis-docker/README.md

 - Extract a region of a grib file,
 - Run this in the cloud and build a server to parse and push grib excerpts while you're sailing,
 - Write a script to build a KML from your Expedition log,
-- Probably a lot of other thigns.
+- Probably a lot of other things.

 # Examples:
 Problem: I have historical data in NetCDF format that Expedition doesn't recognize.